eosnewyork/eosdocs.io/PublicWebsite/content/dAppDevelopment/wallets/index.md

 The wallet we'll be discussing is a daemon called keosd

 To run the wallet daemon do simply run the executable.
+Note that if you're using docker images and following the [docker instructions](../software/docker/#Running) ... then you already have a docker container running the wallet daemon.

 ```
 cd eos/build/programs/keosd/